-- 14.1 Ball carriers are not permitted to guard their flag in any way.
-Using hands, elbows or the ball as shields for their flags is illegal.
-If the ball carrier stiff-arms, swats the opponent's hand or performs any action that prevents a defender from deflagging him, he will be penalized for flag guarding.
-Should the ball carrier place the ball near his flags, and have it knocked out of his hand by the defender, flag guarding is applied. - 14.2 Setting pick plays (blocking a defender while running a pass pattern) is illegal and will result in an offensive pass interference penalty. - 14.3 Once a player catches a pass or begins running with the ball his teammates are expected to freeze and remain motionless or move out of the way of the play (without interfering with any opponents) until the play is over.
-If a player runs alongside a teammate down the field, he will be flagged for illegal blocking.
-If a potential running play is developing, an offensive player can run his route until the runner crosses the LOS, doing so is not considered blocking.
+14.1 Ball carriers are not permitted to guard their flag in any way.
+Using hands, elbows, or the ball as shields for their flags is illegal.
+If the ball carrier stiff-arms, swats the opponent's hand, or performs any action that prevents a defender from deflagging them, they will be penalized for flag guarding.
+Should the ball carrier place the ball near their flags, and have it knocked out of their hand by the defender, flag guarding is applied.

+- 14.2 Pick Play: occurs when an offensive receiver initiates contact on a defender covering another receiver, not the defender covering the receiver.
+If the receiver establishes a stationary position on the field and the defensive player runs into them or is forced to go around them, this IS NOT offensive pass interference.
+Setting pick plays (blocking a defender while running a pass pattern) is illegal and will result in an offensive pass interference penalty. - 14.3 Once a player catches a pass or begins running with the ball their teammates are expected to freeze and remain motionless or move out of the way of the play (without interfering with any opponents) until the play is over.
+If a player runs alongside a teammate down the field, they will be flagged for illegal blocking.
+If a potential running play is developing, an offensive player can run their route until the runner crosses the LOS, doing so is not considered blocking.